lorddex/barearm/README.md

 Project that creates an arm executable (cortex-a9) from a simple assembly code that prints all the alphabet.

-Running the make command the code will be compiled and executed with QEMU (qemu-system-arm).
+The make command compiles the code and executes the binary within QEMU (qemu-system-arm).